Seagate/cortx/doc/scaleout/README.rst

 4. Configure the I/O stack by referring to `Configuring I / O Stack <Configuring_IO_Stack.rst>`_.

-5. Configure the dependencies by referring to `Configuring Dependencies <Configuring_Dependencies.rst>`_.
-The dependencies are listed below in the order in which they have to be configured.

-   - LDAP

-     - LDAP Replication

-   - Rabbit MQ

-   - Statsd and Kibana

 6. Configure the components of CORTX by referring to `Configuring Components <Configuring_CORTX_Components.rst>`_.
 The components are listed below in the order in which they have to be configured.

    - S3 (AuthServer and HAProxy)